The Sleepers (Chicago band): Biography

-This is a completely different band from the San Francisco punk band (1977-1982), and has none of the same members in common.

 This band formed in 2002, where they performed their first concert at Brixie's in Brookfield, Illinois.
 Since then they have played at venues throughout the Midwest and West Coast, performing their own music as well as occasional cover songs.

 In the Summer of 2005, The Sleepers recorded their debut album, Push It Nationwide, with Jim Diamond at Ghetto Recorders in Detroit, Michigan.
 Jim Diamond is a veteran music producer, studio engineer, and bass player based in Detroit, Michigan.
 As proprietor and chief engineer at Ghetto Recorders, Diamond has worked with several well-known indie rock performers, including The Dirtbombs, The Fleshtones, Electric Six, The Witches, Bantam Rooster, The Come Ons, The Volebeats, The Gore Gore Girls, The Mooney Suzuki, The Compulsive Gamblers, The Dirtys, The Ponys, The Volebeats, The Go, Outrageous Cherry, Paik, The Clone Defects, They Come In Threes, The Sights, The White Stripes, and The Hentchmen.

 The Sleepers signed a record deal with Pravda Records in Chicago and released their sophomore record Comeback Special on February 26, 2008.

 The band played their last show in September 2015.
 Kevin Bannon, Johnny Action and Tony Manno have formed a new band called Budokan77.